Skip to content

 The biggest issue with trend following is, of course, whipsaw trades, that you get into and very quickly get stopped out or reversed.
 Another common issue is lack of profit retention when the trend is over.

+The purpose of average directional movement index is to save the day.
+This indicator tries to define the current market’s trendiness with just one simple value.
 The average directional movement index value is high when the market is trending and low when it is in congestion and therefore can help the trader time profitable exit points when holding a particular position.

 What is the ADX?